mattcarlotta/react-starter-kit/README.md

 To build and bundle your client resources for production, while inside the client's root directory, use `npm run build` (source maps will be excluded).
 After you have built your React application for production, use `npm start` while at the application's root directory.
 You should now see your React application running on `http://localhost:3000`.

 To see more script commands, please check out the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/b799752d789526a0eac8b5b8a477843f6382fa92/package.json#L18-L33">package.json</a>.

+## Example

+Provided in this boilerplate is an example how to integrate a RESTFUL API.

 ## Configuration